Tristan Beck

-Tristan Robert Beck (born June 24, 1996) is an American professional baseball pitcher in the San Francisco Giants organization.
+Tristan Robert Beck (born June 24, 1996) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
 He played college baseball for the Stanford Cardinal.
 The Atlanta Braves selected Beck in the fourth round of the 2018 MLB draft, and traded him to the Giants in 2019.

-Amateur career
+He made his MLB debut in 2023.

+High school

-Beck attended Corona High School in Corona, California, and was on the varsity baseball team for four years.
+Beck attended Corona High School in Corona, California, and was on the varsity baseball team for four years, was two-time team captain, three-time All-Conference, and four-time All-Academic.
 He played for the team as a pitcher and center fielder, and committed to attend Stanford University in order to play college baseball for the Stanford Cardinal.
-He pitched to a 7–1 win-loss record and a 0.65 earned run average (ERA) with 82 strikeouts and 18 walks in 65 innings pitched as a senior, ending his high school career with a 19–4 record and a 1.23 ERA.
-Beck also played as the starting quarterback on Corona’s football team during two seasons.
+He pitched to a 7–1 win-loss record and a 0.65 earned run average (ERA) with 82 strikeouts and 18 walks in 65 innings pitched as a senior.
+He ended his high school career with a 19–4 record and a 1.23 ERA, throwing two no-hitters.
+He was First Team All State and All Section in 2015.
+Beck also was the starting quarterback on Corona’s football team for two seasons.

+College

 Though eligible for the 2015 MLB draft and projected to be selected in the first round by Baseball America, Beck decided to fulfill his commitment to attend Stanford, and informed teams that he would not sign.
 The Milwaukee Brewers nevertheless selected him in the 34th round, and he did not sign.
 He played collegiate summer baseball for the PUF Capitalists of the California Collegiate League, and then enrolled at Stanford.

 As a freshman in 2016, Beck started for the Cardinal on Opening Day, become the third freshman to do so after pitchers Mike Mussina and Cal Quantrill.
-Beck was named All-Pac-12 Conference, and a Freshman All-American by Collegiate Baseball.
 Over 14 starts, he went 6–5 with a 2.48 ERA.
+Beck was named First Team All-Pac-12 Conference, a Freshman All-American by Collegiate Baseball, a Perfect Game/Rawlings First-Team Freshman All-American, a Baseball America First-Team Freshman All-American, and a Louisville Slugger Freshman All-American.

 Beck suffered a stress fracture in his back in 2017, and missed the entire season.
 As he was a draft-eligible sophomore, the New York Yankees selected Beck in the 29th round of the 2017 MLB draft.
 Beck opted to return to Stanford for his junior year.
 In 2018, Beck went 8–4 with a 2.98 ERA over 15 starts.
+He was named All-Pac-12.